 California sound system tries to keep whales and ships apart

-The Los Angeles Times reports Friday that a listening station on the channel floor is able to capture whale calls as far as 30 miles (48 kilometers) away.
+A listening station on the channel floor is able to capture whale calls as far away as 30 miles (48 kilometers), the Los Angeles Times reported Friday.
 That device is connected by cable to a buoy floating above that transmits data by satellite to scientists on shore.

 It's the latest attempt to prevent ships from running into whales in the channel, where cargo vessels in and out of the ports of Los Angeles and Long Beach cross feeding grounds of endangered blue, fin and humpback whales.

+It hasn't been enough.
+In 2018, 11 whales in California died in ship collisions, the highest number NOAA's National Marine Fisheries Service has on record and a surge from the average 3.8 annual deaths over the previous five years.
+This year, at least 11 whales are known to have died, according to the Times.

+Deaths often go unreported because whales typically sink when they die and are hit in remote areas.
+A 2017 study found that ship strikes kill more than 80 whales off the West Coast annually.

-The system is being tested and will fully launch in early 2020.
+The sound system is being tested and will fully launch in early 2020.

 Information from: Los Angeles Times, http://www.latimes.com/